Gerald Greene

 Gerald Edward Greene (born January 20, 1948) is an American politician from the state of Georgia.
-He represents the 151st District of the Georgia House of Representatives.
+He represents the 154th District of the Georgia House of Representatives.

 Greene was first elected to the Georgia House in 1982.
 He was shot in the parking lot of an adult entertainment store on January 26, 2017, while carrying thousands of dollars of storm relief funds.

+In 2022, he was endorsed by the Georgia Association of Educators.

+He was named the second most effective lawmaker in the state house during the 2023–24 legislative session by the Center for Effective Lawmaking.